-There are specific actions relating to trail maintenance and realignment in the no-action alternative that could require some level of archeological inventory and evaluation work.
-Trail maintenance and realignment would be guided by a cultural landscape report and recommendations currently under development, a future public access / trail development plan, and a long-range interpretation plan.
+There are specific actions relating to trail maintenance and realignment in alternative A that could require some level of archeological inventory and evaluation work.
+Trail maintenance and realignment would be guided by a cultural landscape report and recommendations currently under development, a future public access/ trail development plan, and a long-range interpretation plan.